espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

     -  The response ``OK`` does not necessarily come before the response ``+BLESCAN:<addr>,<rssi>,<adv_data>,<scan_rsp_data>,<addr_type>``.
 It may be output before ``+BLESCAN:<addr>,<rssi>,<adv_data>,<scan_rsp_data>,<addr_type>`` or after it.
     -  To obtain the scan response data, use the :ref:`AT+BLESCANPARAM <BLE-AT>` command to set the scan type to ``active scan (AT+BLESCANPARAM=1,0,0,100,50)``, and the peer device needs to set the ``scan_rsp_data``.
+    -  If the filter type is MAC, the default filter is supported, such as ``AT+BLESCAN=1,3,1,"24:0A:C4"``.
+    -  If the filter type is NAME, the default filter is supported, such as ``AT+BLESCAN=1,3,2,"ESP"``.
+    -  UUID filtering supports 16-bit, 32-bit, and 128-bit UUIDs.
+The UUID filter parameter must be specified as a hexadecimal string.
+For example, to set the UUID filter parameter to "0xFF01", use the command: ``AT+BLESCAN=1,3,3,"FF01"``.
+    -  The value of the RSSI filter parameter is an integer.
+For example, if you want to set the RSSI filter parameter to -50, the command should be ``AT+BLESCAN=1,3,4,-50``.
+Only devices with RSSI greater than or equal to -50 dBm will be returned.
+    -  To enable the duplicate check, use the :ref:`AT+BLESCAN <BLE-AT>` command to set the duplicate check parameter to ``1`` (If this parameter is not set, the duplicate-checking function is disabled.).
+The duplicate check function needs to be used together with the previous filter parameters.

     Example
     ^^^^^^^^